 Six Senses Samui is continually developing new initiatives and procedures to minimize our impact on the environment.

-Farm on the Hill is the latest sustainable initiative in our quest to minimize the resort’s environmental footprint by converting waste into wealth (valuable by-products), sharing our efforts with the local community and government as an example of what can be done with a little thought and funds.
+Farm on the Hill is where we minimize the resort’s environmental footprint by converting waste into wealth from compost to charcoal.
+We share our efforts with the local community and government as an example of how circularity can be successfully implemented in a hotel operation.

 Precision air conditioning is a system that precisely controls the temperature and humidity levels within our rooms.
 They absorb hot air and release cool air in return.
 The absorbed heat is stored and later used to heat the water in the room.
 With a PAC system in place, the water is already at a higher initial temperature and therefore requires less heating, thus reduces energy consumption.